breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

 #### 1.Script Command

-Find the script in your package.json file and that will be how you command the terminal to run your application.
+Find the scripts value in your package.json file.
+That will be how you command the terminal to run your application.
 You may change this to a command such as nodemon app.js.

 Initially, a script will be provided from the installation of libraries.
 Change this to nodemon app.js.
 Now you will be able to run this command in your VSCode terminal to launch the project in your local browser.